-A Notice Regarding the Availability of Proxy Materials will be provided to you by mail in late March or early April, unless you previously requested for these materials to be delivered to you in paper or by email.
-The Notice includes instructions for viewing our year-end 2017 financial materials and proxy statement online and for voting via the internet, by telephone or by mail, along with the required Control Number (the Control Number is unique to each account).
+A Notice Regarding the Availability of Proxy Materials will be provided to you by mail in late March, unless you previously requested for these materials to be delivered to you in paper or by email.
+The Notice includes instructions for viewing our year-end 2018 financial materials and proxy statement online and for voting via the internet, by telephone or by mail, along with the required Control Number (the Control Number is unique to each account).
 The Notice also includes instructions on how to request paper materials.

-Shareholders who previously requested paper or email delivery of all materials will receive the 2017 Annual Report on Form 10-K, the 2018 Annual Letter From the Chairman and the Chief Executive Officer and the 2018 Shareholder Meeting Notice and Proxy Statement in late March or early April.
+Shareholders who previously requested paper or email delivery of all materials will receive the 2018 Annual Report on Form 10-K, the 2019 Annual Letter from the Chairman and the Chief Executive Officer and the 2019 Shareholder Meeting Notice and Proxy Statement in late March or early April.